 Many IoT use cases such as industrial and smart city require transaction support.
 For example, an automated factory assembly line requires atomic and consistent updates to the robots on the assembly line to ensure their settings remain synchronized with each other.

+R04 –

+“Assess No Default” statements in both attributes tables

+Check definition of aggregated request/response to see if it meets needs

+There is a discrepance between the definitions that should be looked at.
+Related to <request> resource as well.

+Reword changes during review on conf call 34.4